massyn/cyber-dashboard-flask/README.md

   ```
   - **Note**: Make sure to replace these tokens before the application goes live.

+### `port`

+By default, the application is served on port `8080`.
+You can modify this by specifying an alternate port.

 ### `privacy`

 Sometimes in development systems you don't want to reveal sensitive data.
 By setting `privacy` to `true`, you effectively hide the `resource` and `detail` columns when viewing detailed information.